dzangolab/pulumi/docs/aws/app-credentials.md

 ### Notes

 1. The `SecretVersion` created is attached to the `aws.secretsmanager.Secret` identified by its name via the `secret` input argument.
-2. 1 password is generated for each entry in the `passwords` input argument.
+2. One `RandomPassword` is generated for each entry in the `passwords` input argument.
-3. 1 `AccessKey` is generated for each entry in the `users` input argument.
+3. One `AccessKey` is generated for each entry in the `users` input argument.
 4. An SES-compatible `AccessKey` is created for the SES SMTP user.

 ### Secret string